colinsr/hugo/content/post/AWS_EC2.md

 In this post we're going to walk through setting an AWS EC2 (elastic compute cloud) instance.
 During the course of this post we'll talk through some of the different options available and why they're important.

 Up until now we've been going over what some may consider boring.
-Permissions and Networking are not necessarily at the top of everyone's list of things they have queued up to learn.
+[IAM Permissions](/post/AWS_IAM) and [VPC Networking](/post/AWS_VPC) are not necessarily at the top of everyone's list of things they have queued up to learn.
 Well I have good news, we're going to have a pair of web servers running in EC2 by the time you finish reading this post.
 And all of that Permission and Networking knowledge is really going to pay off.

 A quick recap of what we did in the VPC post is in order.
 We created a new VPC, created two public subnets, created/attached an Internet Gateway to our VPC, created a new Route Table and added a route for all non-local traffic to pass through the IGW remembering of course to associate it to our public Subnets, added a new Network Access Control List with the requisite ingress/egress rules - SSH from my IP and HTTP/S traffic over ports 80 & 443 as well as the ephemeral ports 32768-65535 before associating it with our public Subnets,  then we created a Security Group and added the same inbound rules omitting the outbound since SGs are stateful.<br>
 We certainly were busy.